Delta-Sigma/urdu/index.md

 - [**Urdu Seek**](https://urduseek.com/) <br>
   Sometimes when all else fails, I sometimes find meaning here.
 Very good for English to Urdu searches as well.
 - [**Lexilogos**](https://www.lexilogos.com/english/urdu_dictionary.htm) <br>
   Dictionaries of many many languages.
-Thank you, Xavier Négre.
 - [**Glosbe**](https://en.glosbe.com/) <br>
   6000 languages.
 Will also give you results from books that are translated in many lanaguages. e.g. if you search an English word in English to Urdu dictionary, wherever that word appeared in the Bible, alongwith how that verse was translated to Urdu.
 - [**Center for Language Engineering**](http://oud.cle.org.pk/) <br>